Crash Champions to Expand California Footprint with Acquisition of the Legendary Mike's Auto Body

 This acquisition brings Crash Champions' total U.S. locations to ~220 across 20 states and the District of Columbia

-CHICAGO, June 21, 2022 /PRNewswire/ -- Crash Champions (or the "Company"), one of the nation's fastest-growing independent collision repair companies, announced today that it has entered into an agreement with Mike's Auto Body, a leading family-owned and operated collision repair MSO in the greater San Francisco Bay Area.
+CHICAGO, June 21, 2022 /PRNewswire/ -- Crash Champions (or the "Company"), one of the nation's fastest-growing independent collision repair companies, announced today that it has entered into an agreement with Mike's Auto Body, a leading family-owned collision repair multi-shop operator (“MSO”) in the greater San Francisco Bay Area.
 Slated to close in early August 2022, all 17 Mike's Auto Body locations will operate under the Crash Champions name and banner, bringing the Company's total number of shops in California to 51.
 This is a major industry development that not only adds another leading name in California into the Crash Champions platform, but rounds out the Company's footprint in the Golden State.

 Having first opened its doors in 1972, Mike's Auto Body has become a well-known and trusted leader in the San Francisco Bay Area for providing high quality collision repairs and outstanding customer service.
 Founded by Mike Rose, the business offers a full suite of modern collision repair services at its 17 state-of-the-art locations, spanning Napa to Fremont.
-For a complete list of Mike's Auto Body's locations, click here.
+For a complete list of Mike’s Auto Body locations, click here.

 "For nearly 50 years, Mike's Auto Body has been a model of excellence for our industry," said Matt Ebert, founder and CEO of Crash Champions.
 "When you look at our incredible growth over the last three years, there's a common theme with every M&A transaction we've completed: true partnership with great operators.
 Every deal we have done has been rooted in identifying the right partners who share our operational ethos, and never has this been truer than with Mike's Auto Body.
 The Rose family has built a phenomenal business with a stellar reputation and robust footprint that fits well with our platform in California.
 I'm thrilled to welcome the Rose family and their team to Crash Champions, and I look forward to our future together."